biopragmatics/bioregistry/docs/CONTRIBUTING.md

 the code.
 It uses [`mypy`](http://mypy-lang.org/) as a type checker.
 You can check if your code passes `mypy` with `tox -e mypy`.

-This project uses [`black`](https://github.com/psf/black) to automatically enforce a consistent code style.
-You can apply `black` and other pre-configured linters with `tox -e lint`.
+This project uses [`ruff`](https://github.com/astral-sh/ruff) to automatically enforce a consistent code style.
+You can apply `ruff` and other pre-configured formatters with `tox -e format`.

-This project uses [`flake8`](https://flake8.pycqa.org) and several plugins for additional checks of documentation style, security issues, good variable nomenclature, and more ( see [`tox.ini`](tox.ini) for a list of flake8 plugins).
-You can check if your code passes `flake8` with `tox -e flake8`.
+This project uses [`ruff`](https://github.com/astral-sh/ruff) and several plugins for additional checks of documentation style, security issues, good variable nomenclature, and more ( see [`pyproject.toml`](pyproject.toml) for a list of ruff plugins).
+You can check if your code passes `ruff` with `tox -e lint`.

 Each of these checks are run on each commit using GitHub Actions as a continuous integration service.
 Passing all of them is required for accepting a